Then you can find more information about the admission requirements and how you can apply on this page.

 Numerus Fixus (fixed quota) programmes

-For the academic year 2022-2023, there are five Bachelor’s degree programmes with a Numerus Fixus selection procedure.
-Two of these programmes are offered in English: Psychology and Biomedical Sciences.
+For the academic year 2023-2024, there are seven Bachelor’s degree programmes with a Numerus Fixus selection procedure.
+Three of these programmes are offered in English: Psychology, Computer Science and Biomedical Sciences.

 Other selective programmes